barbazul/1kfa/mod_guide_gm.md

 > Besides face-punching, some other questions that might be answered by
 > triggering moves are:
 >
->  * Will the washer-woman agree to hide me from my pursuers?
+>  * Will the old librarian agree to hide me from my pursuers?
 >  * Do I see the giant spider web in my path?
 >  * Is there another way out of this burning tavern?
 >  * Will this magical scepter work just one more time?